THE UNTOLD STORY OF BROMO HORSES AND VOLCANO GODS

 Rain lashes down.
 Lightning crackles and thunder grumbles.
 Johnny stands barefoot and motionless.
 Raindrops form tears under his eyes.
 He takes a long, relieving, pee, that froths in the volcanic black sand.
 In the distance, about half a kilometre away, milky smoke pours from Mount Bromo into the night sky.

-Lightning strikes once more illuminating the Sea of Sand plateau.
+Lightning strikes once more pouring light onto the Sea of Sand plateau.
 Thunder growls louder this time.
 Johnny doesn’t move.
 Even though he’s trained to head for home after dusk makes way for darkness.
 He remains at his master’s side.

 He neighs and shakes off the rain.
 He whips his tail behind him and stamps his hoofs.
 It sounds like the volcano is erupting.
 Any minute out of the darkness huge balls of hot rock and ash will surely rain down from one of Indonesia’s most active volcanoes.